gsoft-inc/sg-orbit/README.md

 We recommend to develop every components in [Storybook](https://storybook.js.org).

-This is a convenient sandbox that help the developpers write organized isolated stories for every specifications of the component and offer functionnal and automated testing capabilities.
+This is a convenient sandbox that help the developpers write organized and isolated stories for every specifications of the component.
+Storybook also facilitate functionnal testing and integrate very well with automated testing technologies.

-When done, the whole Storybook will represent a functional catalog of the Sharegate Orbit design system components and will be fully browsable by the design team.
+When completed, the whole Storybook will represent a functional catalog of all the Sharegate design system components and will be available online for the design team.

 For more informations about the automated tests, view the [Visual Regression Tests](https://github.com/gsoft-inc/sg-brand/blob/master/README.md#visual-regression-tests) section.